Snapcommerce raises $85M to make over your mobile shopping experience – TechCrunch

-People are not only shopping digitally more than ever.
-They’re also shopping using their mobile phones more than ever.
+People are not only shopping digitally more than ever, they’re also shopping using their mobile phones more than ever.

 And for mobile-first companies like Snapcommerce, this is good news.